emcthye/FxRate/README.md

 ![](screenshot.png)

 ## VIPER + Dagger2 + RxJava2 + Mockito &amp; Espresso + Retrofit &amp; Moshi
+This is a demo app showing daily updated foreign exchange reference rates from the European Central Bank.
+The purpose of this demo app is to demonstrate Android Java application in VIPER clean architecture.

 - [Dependency Injection - Dagger2](#dependency-injection---dagger2)
 - [Architecture - VIPER](#viper-architecture):
   - [View](#view)